Reducing Council's corporate emissions

 Solar on facilities leased by community groups

-Council also works with Moreland Energy Foundation (MEFL) to assist community groups leasing Council facilities to receive the utility bill savings from a solar PV system without the upfront installation costs.
+Council also works with the Australian Energy Foundation (previously the Moreland Energy Foundation or MEFL) to assist community groups leasing Council facilities to receive the utility bill savings from a solar PV system without the upfront installation costs.

 There have been 9 installations delivered so far and in 2017 the initiative won a United Nations of Australia Clean Energy Award.